obc creamy layer

 OBC creamy layer means the OBC folks have socioeconomic advantages comparable to those of the general population.
 The goal is to ensure that economically and socially disadvantaged individuals receive the benefits of reserve laws.

-Understanding Other Backward Classes (OBC CREAMY LAYER)
+Understanding Other Backward Classes -OBC CREAMY LAYER

 The Government of India uses the term Other Backward Classes (OBC) to classify castes that are educationally or socially backward.
-OBCs are distinct from Scheduled Castes (SC) and Scheduled Tribes (ST).
-The Mandal Commission report 1980 found that OBCs comprise 52% of the country’s population.
+OBCs are distinct from the Scheduled Castes (SC) and the Scheduled Tribes (ST).
+The Mandal Commission report of 1980 found that OBCs comprise 52% of the country’s population.
 However, the National Sample Survey Organization estimated their representation at 41% in 2006.

 OBC Creamy Layer Benefits